Getting started

 CERBOS_HUB_PDP_ID

-Optional.
-The name shown for the PDP in the Cerbos Hub monitoring page.
-If not provided, a random value is used.
+The friendly name that will appear on the Cerbos Hub monitoring page.
+If omitted a random identifier is generated.

 server: